 Composting with Doggy Do Good

-As you know, our Doggy Do Good pet waste bags are 38% vegetable-based and a great alternative to regular polyethylene plastic bags, which are not compostable and take decades to break down.
-So feel free to use our bags in your home compost because they are made from corn starch (an annually renewable resource) and other bio-based proprietary components.
-Our poop bags are safer for the environment and will break down if composted properly.
+As you know, our Doggy Do Good® premium pet waste bags are 38% vegetable-based and a great alternative to regular polyethylene plastic bags, which are not compostable and take decades to break down.
+So feel free to use our bags in your home compost because they are made in part from corn starch (an annually renewable resource) and other bio-based proprietary components.
+When composted properly, our poop bags are safer for the environment and will break down completely.

-So if you choose to compost, and use a poop bag when you are out for a walk, or cleaning up your yard - be sure that poop bag is certified compostable!
-(ASTM D6400 Certified USA).
+So if you choose to compost, and use a poop bag when you are out for a walk, or cleaning up your yard - be sure that poop bag is Certified Home Compostable.
 That's the Doggy Do Good® Difference!